 The one thing these days that people love more than meetings, is email.
 We love sending and reading emails.
 Even if the person is seated at arm’s distance, people prefer sending an email instead of talking in person.

-People read emails outside their work hours, during weekends and vacation, even when their organization does not expect them to.
+People read emails outside their work hours, during weekends and vacations, even when their organization does not expect them to.
 Reading emails has today become an addiction.
 People feel the need to check emails many times a day.

 Once you check your emails, your mailbox dictates your day.
 You jump from one email to another, performing tasks that others are asking you.
 You forget your own goals, dreams, and passion.